ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 ---
-title: 'Transferring a domain name to OVH'
+title: 'Transferring a domain name to OVHcloud'
 slug: transfer-generic-domain
-excerpt: 'Find out how to transfer a generic domain name to OVH'
+excerpt: 'Find out how to transfer a generic domain name to OVHcloud'
 section: Transfer
 order: 1
 ---